-documents relate to one another); "EmailThreadID" (to identify emails that are part of the same email thread, if threading is used); and "Redacted" (to identify when a document contains a redaction).
+through a separate document) to be used in the case and build that into an order entered by the court.
+Parties should seek agreement on how attorneys and third parties will be identified in the privilege logs, such as by providing separate lists and/or providing email addresses for logged emails.
+Similarly, consider whether to provide a list of the individuals identified in the privilege logs, with information such as titles/roles and company affiliations, and any limitations to that request.
+Further, parties should evaluate what additional metadata fields should be provided as part of the privilege logs to better illustrate the nature of the documents, including potentially "FamilyID" (to identify which documents relate to one another); "EmailThreadID" (to identify emails that are part of the same email thread, if threading is used); and "Redacted" (to identify when a document contains a redaction).
 If email thread suppression is used, decide whether the logging party will provide a description only for the inclusive emails in a thread, propagate the description to all of the noninclusive emails in the thread, or provide a separate description for all of the withheld emails in the thread.
 Confirm how the privilege log will be provided to the requesting party (PDF or Excel).
 Discuss if name normalization will be employed, or if the log will instead provide the email addresses of each individual on the log (if exporting this information from the document's metadata).

 When does it need to be logged?
 A thoughtful approach to the timing of privilege logs (particularly when accompanied by early, candid discussion of the issue) can alleviate burdens.
 Parties should discuss early whether they intend to provide privilege logs either after substantial completion of production, or a "rolling" log that reflects withheld documents at the time of each production.
-As discussed in Section II.F, if the production is extremely large, rolling logs of some type may lessen the burden of dispute resolution by allowing the parties to engage earlier with each other and, if necessary, with the court to resolve concerns with the logs themselves (format, detail, mechanics), as well as the scope of the applicable privilege or waiver-potentially informing later productions/logs on similar issues.
+As discussed in Section II.F, if the production is extremely large, rolling logs of some type may lessen the burden of dispute resolution by allowing the parties to engage earlier with each other and, if necessary, with the court to resolve concerns with the logs themselves (format, detail, mechanics), as well as the scope of the applicable waiver-potentially privilege informing later or productions/logs on similar issues.
 On the other hand, requiring rolling logs in large volume cases where later document review may be necessary to inform or correct proper privilege determinations typically is extremely inefficient.
 This could lead to lower quality privilege logs, additional costs to revise privilege logs, and an increased likelihood of inadvertent production of privileged material.
 Where possible, the parties should seek agreement on whether depositions should be delayed until privilege log issues are resolved (by the parties or the court), or alternatively, whether witnesses may be recalled for an additional deposition for questioning documents that are later found to be not privileged.